wp-plugins/export-user-data/readme.txt

 == Changelog ==

 = 0.7.8 =
-* added xml template for Excel exports - thank to phil@fixitlab.com :)
+* added xml template for Excel exports - thanks to phil@fixitlab.com :)

 = 0.7.2 =
 * fixes to allow exports without selecting extra user date from usermeta or x-profile